-- Submit a completed application. - Have TOEFL scores (minimum of 500 PBT/173CBT/61IBT undergraduate and 550PBT/213CBT/79-80IBT graduate) sent directly to the Admissions Office. - Have one official transcript (in English) from each school (high school and college) sent directly to the Office of Admissions. - Provide a statement of financial support.
+- Have TOEFL scores (minimum of 500 PBT/173CBT/61IBT undergraduate and 550PBT/213CBT/79-80IBT graduate) sent directly to the Office of Graduate and Degree Completion Admissions. - Have one official transcript (in English) for each school (high school and college) previously attended sent to the Office of Graduate and Degree Completion Admissions. - Provide Statement of financial support.
+Include bank statements to show availability of funds. - Submit a copy of your passport page with name and expiration date.